waynodiablo/Oystercard/oystercard/12_journey_history.md

   <ul>
     <li>Once again, you're likely to break a number of your tests in the course of completing this challenge.
 When this happens, take the same approach as before; read the error messages and fix one at a time</li>
     <li>The first step in completing this challenge will be to make your `touch_out` method take an exit station.
 Write the test and implement this behaviour.</li>
     <li>Next, you'll need to set up an instance variable to hold a list of journeys.
-Test drive setting up this storage, and then adding journeys to it on touch out</li>
+Test drive setting up this storage, and then adding journeys to it on touch out.
+Use a hash which stores the entry and exit stations to represent each journey.</li>
     <li>Depending on how you have implemented this feature, you'll probably have some refactoring to do.
 For example, your `touch_out` method may have more than one responsibility.
 Could you extract some of it's behaviour to a private method?</li>
   </ul>
 </details>